enkidevs/curriculum/spreadsheets/introduction/basics-of-excel/what-is-a-sheet.md

 ---
 ## Content

-A Sheet or a Worksheet in Excel is a single page (sheet) of a Workbook/Spreadsheet/file.
+A sheet (or a worksheet) is a single page of a workbook/spreadsheet/folder.

-It consists of rows usually marked with numbers and columns usually marked with letters.
+It consists of rows (usually marked with numbers) and columns (usually marked with letters).

-The maximum number of rows, columns, and cells a sheet can have, solely depends on the version of Excel.
+The maximum number of rows, columns, and cells a sheet can have solely depends on the spreadsheet tool you are using.

-For instance, a Google sheets sheet can have a maximum of 500,000 rows, 18,278 columns or 5,000,000 cells.
+For instance, in Google Sheets you can have a maximum of 500,000 rows, 18,278 columns or 5,000,000 cells.
 As soon as the cell count reaches 5 million, you cannot make any more new rows or columns.

-To add a new sheet in Google docs, go to the bottom left corner of the spreadsheet and press on the `+` sign.
+To add a new sheet, go to the bottom left corner of the spreadsheet and press on the `+` sign.
-The process is the same for Microsoft Excel.

 ![image.png](https://img.enkipro.com/0ea4f3f810b4934f42ddb4d704184a78.png)